fkadibs/HeadCannon/README.md

 # HeadCannon

 HeadCannon performs highly-parallel testing of various HTTP header-based vulnerabilities against a large number of targets.

 I made it because MWR Labs never released reson8, and PortSwigger's Collaborator-Everywhere requires Burp Suite Pro.
-It currently is as feature-rich and is basically a PoC at this point, but hey, you get what you pay for, so **it is provided as-is** and you are responsible for how you leverage this tool.
+It currently isn't as feature-rich and is basically a PoC at this point, but hey, you get what you pay for, so **it is provided as-is** and you are responsible for how you leverage this tool.
 I put this together over a pot of coffee on a Saturday morning, so it probably sucks in a number of ways that I'm not even aware of. **ACT RESPONSIBLY**

 ## Installation